microsoft/Accera/docs/Manual/04 Fusing.md

 [//]: # (Version: v1.2.1)

 # Section 4: Fusing
-Multiple schedules can be combined into a single schedule using the `fuse` operation.
-The fused schedule represents the union of the work in the original schedules.
-The fused schedule can be transformed using any of the transformations presented in [Section 3](<03%20Schedules.md>).
+With `fuse` operation, multiple schedules can be combined into a single schedule representing the union of the work in the original schedules.
+These fused schedules can be transformed by any of the transformations presented in [Section 3](<03%20Schedules.md>).

 ## Full fusing
 ```python